chenx/PCraw/README.md

 A log file pcraw.log is created under the same directory.

 A cookie file pcrawl_cookie.txt is created under the same directory.

-For each download task, at least 1 of 2 parameters below is needed:

-1) url_root.
-This can be provided using the -r switch.
-Unless the global crawl option -g or --global-crawl is specified, only files under this url will be downloaded.
-If its value is not provided, then it uses the domain name part of url_start.

-2) url_start.
-This can be provided using the -u switch.
-This is the url where the crawling starts from.
-If its value is not provided, it uses url_root as its value.

 PCraw uses log files to keep track of crawling progress.
 If a crawling session is broken, next time starting the crawling  it can pick up from the broken point.
 It does this by using the following log files stored under local_root (where the downloaded files are stored).
 When PCraw starts, it first read in values from these 3 logs.